Loading...

 Vebia Image

-In my fifth grade year, my teacher absolutely despised me.
-She would do anything to make me cry and sent me to the principal's office whenever she could.
-Don’t believe me?
-I’m left-handed.
-Even now, I still get my hands mixed up.
-On this specific day, during the Pledge of Allegiance, I placed my left hand on my chest (it should be your right hand over your heart).
+In the fifth grade, my teacher really disliked me.
+She did everything she could to make me cry and sent me to the principal's office at every opportunity.
+You might not believe me, but I’m left-handed.
+So still, to this day, I get my hands confused.
+One day, we were reciting the Pledge of Allegiance, and I put my left hand on my chest (you’re supposed to use your right hand).
 She got angry at me, saying I wasn’t being ‘patriotic,’ and sent me to the principal's office.
 The principal and I were quite acquainted at this point and so I told her why I was sent back to her office again, and she laughed.
-And kept laughing.
-I didn’t find it funny at all, I mean all the kids in my school thought I was a delinquent so they didn’t want to be my friend.
+And laughed.
+I didn’t think it was funny at all; all the kids in my school thought I was a troublemaker, so they avoided me.
 The principal wrote L and R on the back of my hands.
 What I didn’t realize was that she wrote L on my right hand and R on my left hand.
 She did the same to hers.
-Then, she walked me back to the classroom, and made our whole class redo the Pledge with our ‘right’ hand, with me leading the class, and it was one of the happiest moments of my elementary experience.
+Then she walked me back to the classroom, had the whole class redo the Pledge with our ‘right’ hands, with me leading, and it was one of the happiest moments of my elementary school experience.